Business Owner's Policy (BOP) vs. General Liability Insurance

 Similar restrictions apply with both a BOP and general liability insurance, such as:

-• Only covering accidental damage, not intentional damage.
+• Only covers accidental damage, not intentional damage.
 You won’t be covered if you attack someone or knowingly cause harm.

 • Restricting coverage to a specific area.
 If you go outside your “coverage territory,” you won’t have the same protections.

 • Covering injuries to third parties only.
-To get coverage for injuries to you and your employees, you’ll need workers’ compensation insurance.
+To get coverage for injuries to you or your employees, you’ll need workers’ compensation insurance.

-Do I need both General Liability and a Business Owner’s Policy?
+Do you need both General Liability and a Business Owner’s Policy?

-No. Since a business owner’s policy includes general liability insurance, you won’t need both.
+Since a BOP includes general liability insurance, you won’t need both.
 Instead, you’ll just need to decide which option makes the most sense for your business.

 General liability is recommended for most businesses.
 But not all businesses need a BOP.